The Hobbit: The Battle of the Five Armies (2014)

 With Smaug out of the picture, Thorin and his dwarves can move back into their home and reclaim their mountain filled with treasure.
 However, there's some random "dragon sickness" over the treasure that makes Thorin greedy and paranoid.
 His ambition and desire to complete the quest and reclaim his kingdom has manifested into a schizophrenic obsession with the treasure that apparently happens when a dragon sleeps in the treasure for years.
 I don't know.
 There were hints throughout the movies that this happened to other kings who were surrounded by gold, but Thorin was supposed to be different and it wouldn't happen to him.
 But then it still did.
 Now, we have to deal with greedy Thorin for about an hour until someone finally snaps him out of it.

 The main problem I have with Sauron's presence in the film is that it somewhat retcons the opening hour of Peter Jackson's Fellowship of the Ring.
 You remember, right?
-It's one of the movies that were not only directed by the same guy, but starred some of the same actors and is supposed to be the same exact universe.
-Since Fellowship is supposed to take place decades later, it would be weird for Gandalf to go through all this trouble, know that Sauron is alive, then suddenly act surprised that Sauron is alive when he discovers that Bilbo has the Ring of Power.
-It loses its impact in his shock and dismay at the realization, because apparently he should already know by that point.
-It just makes their whole effort to destroy the ring seem procrastinated, like they could have started it decades ago but decided to take a vacation instead.
+It's one of the movies that was not only directed by the same guy but starred some of the same actors and is supposed to be in the same exact universe.
+Since Fellowship is supposed to take place decades later, it would be weird for Gandalf to go through all this trouble, know that Sauron is alive, and then suddenly act surprised that Sauron is alive when he discovers that Bilbo has the Ring of Power.
+It loses its impact in his shock and dismay at the realization because apparently, he should already know by that point.
+It just makes their whole effort to destroy the ring seem procrastinated like they could have started it decades ago but decided to take a vacation instead.
 If Gandalf knew Sauron was alive and needed the Ring of Power, he wouldn't have ever let Bilbo leave with a ring without inspecting it.

 TL;DR (Conclusion)